sylvainhalle/PaperShell/Readme.md

 ------------------

-If you have been writing lots of Computer Science papers, you may have been mostly using LaTeX with three different document classes:
+If you have been writing lots of Computer Science papers, you may have been mostly using LaTeX with four different document classes:

 - `llncs` for Springer' Lecture Notes in Computer Science series
 - `sig-alternate` for ACM conference proceedings
 - `IEEEtran` for IEEE conference proceedings and journals
+- `elsarticle` for Elsevier journals

 First off, this repository provides a well-structured template project where all these classes are included, so you can pick the one you wish when